-The year was a successful one for Tyson, but it was not without its tragedies.
-On November 4, 1985, D'Amato died of pneumonia.
-Tyson was rocked by the death of the man he considered his surrogate father.
-Boxing trainer Kevin Rooney took over D'Amato's coaching duties and, less than two weeks later, Tyson continued on the path that D'Amato had laid out for him.
-He recorded his thirteenth knockout in Houston, Texas, and dedicated the fight to D'Amato.
-Although he seemed to recover well from D'Amato's passing, those close to Tyson say that the boxer never fully recovered from the loss.
-Many attributed the boxer's future behavior to the loss of the man that had previously grounded and supported him.
+The year was a successful one for Tyson, but it was not without its tragedies: On November 4, 1985, his trainer and surrogate father, Cus D'Amato, died of pneumonia.
+Kevin Rooney took over for D'Amato and, less than two weeks later, Tyson continued his climb up the heavyweight rankings.
+He recorded his thirteenth knockout in Houston, Texas, and dedicated the fight to the man who had molded him into a professional.
+Those close to Tyson say he never fully recovered from D'Amato's passing, attributing the boxer's future behavior to the loss of the man who had previously grounded and supported him.

-By 1986, at the age of 20, Tyson had garnered a 22-0 record—21 of the fights won by knockout.
+By 1986, Tyson had garnered a 22-0 record — 21 of the fights won by knockout.
 On November 22, 1986, Tyson finally reached his goal: He was given his first title fight against Trevor Berbick for the World Boxing Council heavyweight championship.
 Tyson won the title by a knockout in the second round.
-At the age of 20 years and four months, he beat Patterson's record, becoming the youngest heavyweight champion in history.
+At the age of 20 years and four months, he surpassed Floyd Patterson's record to become the youngest heavyweight champion in history.

 Tyson's success in the ring didn't stop there.
 He defended his title against James Smith on March 7, 1987, adding the World Boxing Association championship to his list of victories.
-On August 1st he became the first heavyweight to own all three major boxing belts when he won the International Boxing Federation title from Tony Tucker.
+On August 1, he became the first heavyweight to own all three major boxing belts when he seized the International Boxing Federation title from Tony Tucker.

 Imprisonment and Return to Boxing

-But Tyson lost his fight in court on November 1, 1990, when a New York City civil jury sided with Sandra Miller for the barroom incident in 1988.
-Then in July of 1991, Tyson was accused of raping Desiree Washington, a Miss Black American contestant.
+In July 1991, Tyson was accused of raping Desiree Washington, a Miss Black American contestant.
 On March 26, 1992, after nearly a year of trial proceedings, Tyson was found guilty on one count of rape and two counts of deviant sexual conduct.
 Because of Indiana state laws, Tyson was ordered to serve six years in prison, effective immediately.

-Tyson initially handled his stint in prison poorly, and was found guilty of threatening a guard while in prison, adding 15 days to his sentence.
+Tyson initially handled his stint in prison poorly; he was found guilty of threatening a guard, adding 15 days to his sentence.
 That same year, Tyson's father died.
 The boxer didn't request leave to attend the funeral.
-While imprisoned, Tyson converted to Islam, and adopted the name Malik Abdul Aziz.
+While imprisoned, Tyson converted to Islam and adopted the name Malik Abdul Aziz.

 On March 25, 1995, after serving three years of his sentence, Tyson was released from the Indiana Youth Center near Plainfield, Indiana.
 Already planning his comeback, Tyson arranged his next fight with Peter McNeeley in Las Vegas, Nevada.
 On August 19, 1995, Tyson won the fight, knocking out McNeeley in just 89 seconds.
 Tyson also won his next match in December 1995, knocking out Buster Mathis Jr. in the third round.

-After his personal and professional setbacks, Tyson seemed to be making a positive change in his life.
 After several successful fights, Tyson came head-to-head with his next big challenger: Evander Holyfield.
-Holyfield had been promised a title shot against Tyson in 1990, but before that fight could occur Douglas defeated Tyson.
+Holyfield had been promised a title shot against Tyson in 1990 before Douglas defeated Tyson.
 Instead of fighting Tyson, Holyfield fought Douglas for the heavyweight title.
 Douglas lost by knockout on October 25, 1990, making Holyfield the new undefeated, undisputed heavyweight champion of the world.

 On November 9, 1996, Tyson faced Holyfield for the heavyweight title.
 The evening would not end successfully for Tyson, who lost to Holyfield by a knockout in the 11th round.
 Instead of Tyson's anticipated victory, Holyfield made history by becoming the second person to win a heavyweight championship belt three times.
 Tyson claimed he was the victim of multiple illegal head butts by Holyfield, and vowed to avenge his loss.